derekchai/k-mapper/manual.typ

   doc,
 )

-#set par(spacing: 0.55em)
+#set par(spacing: 1em, leading: 1em)
 #show heading: set block(above: 2em, below: 1em)
 #show "k-mapper": `k-mapper`
 #show link: underline

 = the k-mapper package #version

-#block(
-  fill: luma(240),
-  inset: 12pt,
-  radius: 4pt,
-  [
-    *Karnaugh map*

-    /ˈkɑːnɔː/

-    _noun_

-    \ a diagram consisting of a rectangular array of squares each representing a different combination of the variables in a Boolean function
-  ]
-)
+#v(2em)

+#columns(2)[

 == introduction

 k-mapper is a Typst package for adding customizable Karnaugh maps of 2~by~2, 2~by~4, and 4~by~4 grid sizes to your Typst projects.

-\ This Manual has been typeset in Typst, using the k-mapper package, and is intended for the #version version of k-mapper.
+This Manual has been typeset in Typst, using the k-mapper package, and is intended for the #version version of k-mapper.
 See the source code on the Github repository for the project #link("https://github.com/derekchai/k-mapper/tree/main")[here].

-\ See the changelog for the package #link("https://github.com/derekchai/k-mapper/blob/698e8554ce67e3a61dd30319ab8f712a6a6b8daa/changelog.md")[here].
+See the changelog for the package #link("https://github.com/derekchai/k-mapper/blob/698e8554ce67e3a61dd30319ab8f712a6a6b8daa/changelog.md")[here].

 == using `karnaugh()`